If you’re upset about being copied, you’re not moving fast enough

 That’s why it’s important never to become complacent or underestimate your competitors; if you do, they will catch up, and potentially overtake you.

-If you’ve read my previous articles here at Medium, you’ll know that all my rants are based on how we run things at Ahrefs.
 We march to the beat of our own drum, and as a result, we’ve managed to carve out a stronghold position in an overcrowded market.

 But when you compare Ahrefs to competing solutions, you’ll notice that: